-Icosa applied to be the sewerage services appointee for the Site under the unserved criterion set out in section 7(4)(b) of the Water Industry Act 1991 ("WIA91").
-Icosa will serve the Site by way of bulk discharge agreement with Southern Water.
+Icosa Water applied to be the sewerage services appointee for the site under the unserved criterion set out in section 7(4)(b) of the Water Industry Act 1991 ("WIA91")].
+Icosa Water will serve the Site by way of a bulk discharge agreement.